 Learn More

-Upcoming Events: Join us for a Corrections Discharge Planning Training, an upcoming meeting, or the annual Illinois Reentry Conference.
+Upcoming Events: Join us for a Reentry Support Training, an upcoming meeting, or the annual Illinois Reentry Conference which will be held next in March 2027.
 Visit our calendar of Community Reentry Project events.

 Speaker Interest: Interested in Speaking at an upcoming training or Community Reentry Project event?
 Learn more here.
 Individuals with lived experience are encouraged to apply.